Hero image

 4 Resources

-Evaluate general reading comprehension, facilitate analysis of characters and plot, and explore John Collier’s use of literary elements with these worksheets and assessments for the short story “The Chaser.”
-A plot-based quiz, a vocabulary application handout, a crossword puzzle, a word search game, a close reading inference worksheet, a literary craft analysis activity, and answer keys are included.
+Evaluate reading comprehension, encourage critical thinking, prepare for unexpected absences, and eliminate take-home assessment planning with this bundle of materials for teaching the Gothic short story “The Oval Portrait” by Edgar Allan Poe.
+Included are the following: a plot-based quiz, a close reading worksheet, a craft analysis activity, a vocabulary application exercise, a crossword puzzle, a word search game, the public domain narrative, and answer keys.
 Materials are delivered in editable Word Document and printable PDF formats.
-By engaging with these materials, middle and high school students will: Read for literal comprehension Consult reference materials in order to learn and verify word meanings Choose the most proper application of words as they are used in sentences Infer the intended effects of the author’s word choices and narrative techniques Apply knowledge of satire to the plot Describe tone in context Explore how complex characters think, behave, interact, and develop Apply knowledge of literary devices including euphemism, metaphor, simile, situational irony, and foreshadowing Support claims and inferences with sound reasoning and relevant evidence Write about literature with clarity, accuracy, and precision Come to class better prepared to discuss works of fiction
+By engaging with these materials, students will: Identify what the text states explicitly and implicitly Determine the meaning of unfamiliar and complex words Consult reference materials in order to learn and verify word meanings Choose the most proper application of words as they are used in sentences Discern the intended effects of the author’s stylistic choices Explore how complex characters think, behave, interact, and develop Compare two characters Conduct brief research into Poe’s personal life to explain autobiographical parallels between the author and the plot of the text Apply knowledge of literary devices including alliteration, assonance, metaphor, simile, and more Support claims and inferences with sound logic and relevant evidence Write about Gothic fiction with clarity, accuracy, and precision

 inquiringmind44inquiringmind44